Gabrielpanga/node-starter/README.md

 You can run the project from your local environemnt, using a dockerized postgres database configured for that!

-- `npm run db` starts the docker db environment
+- `npm run docker:db` starts the docker db environment
 - `npm run db:create` setups & migrates the app's database
 - `npm start` starts the server